dralex/hsm-to-python/README.md

 # HSM-to-Python Framework

 The HSM diagrams to Python code translator.
+See details about HSM here: https://platform.kruzhok.org/programming

-The the test direcroty with diagrams examples.
+See the test directory with diagrams examples.

 Requirements: